saulius/lucidity/README.md

 tools for clarity

-    All that we see or seem, is but a dream within a dream.
+    See the world not as it is but as it should be.
-	- Edgar Allan Poe
+	- Glee

 ## License